efjimm/Cellulator/README.md

 - `C-f`, `Right` Move cursor forward one character
 - `C-b`, `Left` Move cursor backward one character
 - `C-w` Delete the word before the cursor
+- `C-u` Delete all text in the command buffer

 ### Command Normal Mode